ekristen/aws-nuke/docs/index.md

 *aws-nuke* is stable, but it is likely that not all AWS resources are covered by it.
 Be encouraged to add missing resources and create a Pull Request or to create an [Issue](https://github.com/ekristen/aws-nuke/issues/new).

+## What's New in Version 3

+This is not a comprehensive list, but here are some of the highlights:

+* Completely rewrote the core of the tool as a dedicated library [libnuke](https://github.com/ekristen/libnuke) with 95%+ test coverage
+* New Feature: Global Filters
+* New Feature: Run Against All Enabled Regions
+* Upcoming Feature: Filter Groups (**in progress**)
+* Breaking Change: `root` command no longer triggers the run, must use subcommand `run` (alias: `nuke`)
+* Semantic Releases with notifications on issues / pull requests
+* New Resources
+* Broke away from rebuy-de/aws-nuke project as a fork for reasons outlined in the history section

 ## History of this Fork

 This is a full fork of the original tool written by the folks over at [rebuy-de](https://github.com/rebuy-de).
-This fork became necessary after attempting to make contributions and respond to issues to learn that the current maintainers only have time to work on the project about once a month and while receptive to bringing in other people to help maintain, made it clear it would take time.
+This fork became necessary after attempting to make contributions and respond to issues to learn that the current maintainers only have time to work on the project about once a month and while receptive to bringing in other people to help maintain, made it clear it would take time, but overall got the feeling that they wanted to maintain full control, which is understandable.
 Considering the feedback cycle was already weeks on initial communications, I had to make the hard decision to fork and maintain it.

-Since then the rebuy-de team has taken up interest in responding to their issues and pull requests, but I have decided to continue maintaining this fork as I have a few things I want to do with it that I don't think they will be interested.
+Since then the rebuy-de team has taken up interest in responding to their issues and pull requests, however there are a lot of outstanding feature requests and other tasks not being tackled, therefore I have decided to continue maintaining this fork as I have a few things I want to do with it that I don't think they will be interested.

 ### Continued Attribution